Robot guard: Robots onl... What's that on your head?

 The antennae may have a purpose involving wireless communication like an older cellphone or walkie-talkie, as a sensor, or just to look cool and signal that the character is a robot.

-" as a visual indicator that the character is indeed a robot.
-Compare Robot Hair
+Robot Girls in Japanese works (Anime & Manga, Visual Novels, and Video Games) tend to have so-called "antenna ears" as a visual indicator that the character is indeed a robot.
+Compare Robot Hair and Vertical Mecha Fins.

 - Forbidden Planet: Robby the Robot has two asymmetrical circular anntennae as "ears."

 - B1 battle droids have antennae of this time on their backpacks.
 They're controlled by a large space station in orbit, so they need it to receive signals.